nus-cs2103-AY1920S2/duke/docs/README.md

 have your lists from previous sessions stored and restored on reboots

 ### How many types of tasks?
 THREE **GEEZ**
-Create at least three types of tasks (todo, deadline, event AND period)
+Create at least three types of tasks (todo, deadline, event AND BONUS: period)

 ### Flexible datetime
 use a multitude of datetime formats when entering *wow*